Trump Today: Judge Denies Former President's Motion to Dismiss Classified Documents Case - ExBulletin

 Trump Today: Judge Denies Former President's Motion to Dismiss Classified Documents Case

-FORT PIERCE, Fla. — A U.S. district judge has denied former President Donald Trump's motion to dismiss his federal classified documents case for unconstitutional vagueness.
+FORT PIERCE, Fla. — A U.S. district judge has denied former President Donald Trump's motion to dismiss his classified federal documents case due to unconstitutional vagueness.

-Cannon had previously expressed skepticism about motions to dismiss the indictment throughout the hearing, suggesting that dismissal based on the Presidential Records Act would be “difficult to see.”
+Cannon had previously expressed skepticism about motions to dismiss the indictment throughout the hearing, suggesting that dismissing it based on the Presidential Records Act would be “difficult to see.”

 Trump was in the Florida courtroom Thursday, where his lawyers argued for the dismissal of his classified documents case, ABC News reported.